kechen89/The-C-Programming-Language/README.md

-# Solutions of the exercises of the book The C Programming Language
+# Solutions of the exercises of the book The C Programming Language Second Edition